gridschool/gridschool/_posts/2020-12-10-how-to-add-an-rss-feed-to-a-jekyll-blog.md

 ---
-layout: Post
+layout: post
 title: How to add an RSS feed to a Jekyll blog
 cover-img: "/uploads/obi-onyeador-ueqvutrs224-unsplash.jpg"
 date: 2020-12-10 07:00:00 +0000
-categories: 'jekyll rss '
+categories: "jekyll rss "
+featured: true
 tags:
   - jekyll
   - rss
   - coding
 ---

 # How to add an RSS feed to a Jekyll blog

 Add his line to your site's Gemfile: